Mohamedirfanabu/Blockchain-in-Food-Supplychain-/README.md

             Please refer the Highlevel and the low level document attached.

- 3. Developed Food Tracebility System
+ 3. Developed Food Tracebility System:=
-            Included Stakeholders: Farmers, Food Processor, Distributors, Retailors-> Consumers Tools Used: Anaconda Jupyter, VS Studio, Postman Python Libraries: Streamlit, Flask, Pymango, Json, Hashlib API Frontend: Designed in Streamlit
+            1) Included Stakeholders: Farmers, Food Processor, Distributors, Retailors-> Consumers
+            2) Tools Used: Anaconda Jupyter, VS Studio, Postman
+            3) Python Libraries: Streamlit, Flask, Pymango, Json, Hashlib
+            4) API Frontend: Designed in Streamlit

  4. Step in Implementation
-            a.
-Create nodes using python file Blockchain node 5015,5016,5017
+            1) Create nodes using python file Blockchain node 5015,5016,5017
-            b. connect the nodes using postman
+            2) connect the nodes using postman
-            c. open the file FrontEnd.py through stremlit and choose appropriate stakeholder like Farmer, Processor, Distributor, Retailer
+            3) open the file FrontEnd.py through stremlit and choose appropriate stakeholder like Farmer, Processor, Distributor, Retailer
-            d. enter the details being asked like Batch ID, Shipped Date, Shipped To etc
+            4) enter the details being asked like Batch ID, Shipped Date, Shipped To etc
-            e.
-Click Add Details to add transaction to the blockchain network and mine the block to store information in nodes.
+            5) Click Add Details to add transaction to the blockchain network and mine the block to store information in nodes.
-            f. replace the chain through postman to have infomation stored in all the nodes of the blockchain.
+            6) replace the chain through postman to have infomation stored in all the nodes of the blockchain.